ERA-2022/PerSeO/README.md

     In the same way that the before point, this function will use later.

-*   __Fourth step:__ You must initialize the system with init_system(...), this method come on from commands of the first importation and you must add the arguments  definded in the second step.
+*   __Fourth step:__ You must initialize the system with init_system(...), this method comes from commands of the first importation, and you must add the arguments defined in the second step.

-    the order of arguments in the init_system method is:
+    The order of arguments in the init_system method is:

     | Position |  argument name | data type | description |
     |:--------:|:--------------:|:---------:| :---------:|